openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let cloudFileSyncEnabled: Bool
 ```

-**Description:** Indicates whether the current application has cloud file synchronization enabled. true means the current application has cloud file synchronization enabled, false means it does not.
+**Function:** Indicates whether the current application has cloud file synchronization capability enabled. true means the current application has cloud file synchronization capability enabled, false means it does not.

 **Type:** Bool